Birding · River/Creek · Swimming · Views · Wildlife

 Flora & Fauna

 The upper canyon is a cool arboretum.
-Juniper, Douglas Fir, Ponderosa Pine, Sycamore trees, Pinion trees, Oak, and Live Oak all thrive there, along with bunch grass, a variety of cactus and succulents, and other unknown shrubs and forbs.
+Juniper, Douglas Fir, Ponderosa Pine, Sycamore trees, Pinion trees, Oak, and Live Oak, bunch grass, a variety of cactus and succulents, and other unknown shrubs and forbs.

 Shared By: Matt Freeman